-HR is a key pillar to the success of manufacturing industries, because to ensure your business can overcome the challenges threatening the industry, you need to make sure you have a skilled workforce.
+Human Resource is a key pillar to the success of manufacturing industries.
+To ensure your business can overcome the challenges threatening the industry, you need to make sure you have a skilled and dedicated work force.

 "HR can also help to ensure that staff is retained and create value and performance-based reward systems.
-Another important role that HR plays in manufacturing businesses is that they are able to create better recruitment processes, on-boarding training and training which can help to eliminate the skills shortage gap altogether.
+Another important role that HR plays in manufacturing businesses is that they are able to create better and effective recruitment processes based on the experience and caliber of the Candidate, on-boarding training which can help to eliminate the skills shortage gap altogether.

 The Company has strongly embedded core values and all employees are trained and encouraged to use these values in their daily operations and the bases for making decisions.
 Taparia Tools Limited have a favorable work environment that encourages innovation and meritocracy.

-The Company continued the welfare activities for the employees, which include Medical Care, Group Insurance, Canteen facility, etc. To enrich the skills of employees and enrich their experience, the Company arranges, Practical Training Courses by Internal and External Faculty.
+The Company continued the welfare activities for the employees, which include Medical Care, Group Insurance, Canteen facility, etc. To enrich the skills of employees and enrich their experience, the Company arranges Practical Training Courses by Internal and External Faculty.
 The Company has good cordial relation with trade union and employees representatives and views these relationships as contributing positively to the success of the business.

-STATUTORY COMPLIANCE:
+STATUTORY COMPLIANCE